 The university has three degree and certificate conferral dates per academic year; each corresponds to the final day of an academic period (i.e., fall, spring, or summer).
 View the academic calendars for specific dates.

 Students’ degrees or certificates will be conferred when they have completed all their programs’ academic requirements and have applied for graduation or submitted the Certificate of Completion Request form.
 The degree term will be the one for which both of these requirements have been met.

 Conferral of degrees is not contingent upon students’ having met their financial obligations with the university.
 However, the university will not release graduates’ diplomas until their financial obligations have been satisfied.

 Commencement Registration Process

-Students who want to participate in the commencement ceremony must register for commencement by March 1 of the year the ceremony is to be held.
-Before registering for commencement, students must apply for graduation, as described above.
-Students must register for commencement online through myGGU and pay the non-refundable $100 commencement fee.
-Students may not be able to participate in the ceremony and will accrue late fees to participate if they apply after the deadline.
+Degree-seeking students who want to participate in the commencement ceremony must register for commencement by March 1 of the year the ceremony is to be held.
+Before registering for commencement, students must apply for graduation to become graduation candidates, as described above.
+Candidates must register for commencement online through myGGU and pay the non-refundable $100 commencement fee.
+Candidates may not be able to participate in the ceremony and will accrue late fees to participate if they apply after the deadline.